 Velocity

-- Research Agent, monitors trends, competitor activity, and audience signals to surface what you should post about.
+• Research: monitors trends, competitor activity, and audience signals to surface what you should post about.

-- Brand Agent, learns your brand voice, tone, and positioning, then enforces consistency across content.
+• Brand: learns your brand voice, tone, and positioning, then enforces consistency across content.

-Autonomy level: Full, coordinated 4-agent system
+Autonomy level: Full, coordinated multi-agent system

 Channels supported: Instagram, Facebook, YouTube, TikTok, LinkedIn, X